rust-in-blockchain/awesome-blockchain-rust/README.md

 - [SewUp](https://github.com/second-state/SewUp).
   A library to help you build your Ethereum webassembly contract with Rust and just like develop in a common backend.
+- [Sienna Network](https://github.com/SiennaNetwork/SiennaNetwork) - Sienna is a privacy-first and cross-chain decentralized finance platform where you can privately swap, lend and convert your tokens into their private equivalent.

 ## Other
 - [abscissa](https://github.com/iqlusioninc/abscissa).